purrin/headphone-measurements/README.md

 EARS31R-Sennheiser-HD650.txt

 The file will have two columns, frequency Response and amplitude, separated by a tab character.
 There will be no headers.
-The files will look like this:<br>
+The columns will look like this:<br>
 <br>

 20.00   -43.43<br>
-21.00   -42.32<br>
+30.00   -42.32<br>
-22.00   -21.33<br>
+50.00   -21.33<br>

 ## Notes about SBAF compensation using a MiniDSP EARS